phd4hd/SRH-HS-HD/README.md

 ### Option 2.
 Deploying on Google App Engine

-If you have an Google Cloud account (there is some free test month), you can deploy your app to the Google App Engine.
+If you have an Google Cloud account (they have a free test month), you can deploy your app to the Google App Engine.
 This step is of course much more complicated because it offers so many possibilities to rent cloud services and deploy your application.

+An easy way is to deploy the application on a source basis.
+Log in to your Google Cloud account, create a new project (any name is sufficient), and setup the Google App Engine (if you don't find the menu on the left side, just enter 'app engine' in the search box above).
+After you created an application and chose your region you are ready to deploy.
+For this you need to download the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk), install it and follow the steps to authorize with your account and project (calling 'gcloud init').
+Then in most cases a call to

+        gcloud app deploy

+will do the trick and report if successful your website where you can access your application.

+Unfortunately if anything goes wrong (and in my cases, a lot of goes wrong) you have to read the build logs and research what is the problem and try to fix it.
+In my case there were some missing rights of the build manager, a wrong chosen Java JDK (11), and in one case I need to fix some files locally that the build process in the cloud could complete successfully.

 ## Step 6 : Deploying (CI/CD)